CodeFork/EntityFrameworkCore.Encryption/README.md

 using it.

 # Setup / Usage
-I'll add a NuGet-Package soon.
-Until then, it is required to clone and reference the project.
+You can install the library via the NuGet package `EntityFrameworkCore.Encryption` easily.
+However, if you want to use the KeyGenerator, it is required to clone the source.

 ```
     $ git clone https://github.com/vbrosch/EntityFrameworkCore.Encryption.git